'We're in survival mode': how JenChan's restaurant in Atlanta hopes to outlast the COVID-19 pandemic

 But for now, they’re sticking with it.

-“If you were to ask me what makes me cry in the walk-in cooler the most,” Emily Chan says, “it’s that this is truly the dream for everything I wanted: my business, in my neighborhood, that was built by my family and friends.
+“If you were to ask me what makes me cry in the walk-in cooler the most,” Emily Chan said, “it’s that this is truly the dream for everything I wanted.
+My business, in my neighborhood, that was built by my family and friends.
 I have put so much effort into it because people keep gracing us with kindness.”

 She tries to peer into a still-distant future.

-“I think about whenever we can take our masks off and smile at each other again,” she says.
+“I think about whenever we can take our masks off and smile at each other again,” she said.